-X-rays are usually used to confirm if a bone is broken and to find the locations of any loose bony pieces.
-Other diseases of the bone can also show up on an x-ray, such as osteoporosis, Paget's disease, or compression fractures in the spine.
+X-rays usually confirm whether a person has a broken bone and where any loose bony pieces may be.
+Other diseases of the bone can also show up on an x-ray, such as osteoporosis and Paget's disease.

 The FRAX® tool has been developed to predict the risk of a fracture.
-This tool can provide a personalized score to predict the probability of a major fracture over the next 10 years.
-It combines your risk factors for fractures and your bone density.
-You can discuss this tool with your healthcare provider.
+It offers a personalized score to predict the 10-year risk of a person having a major fracture.
+The tool combines your individual risk factors for fractures and your bone density scores.
+You may need to talk about this tool with your healthcare professional.

-Your healthcare provider may also order blood tests such as:
+Your healthcare professional may order blood tests such as:

-- other blood tests to check for certain diseases, such as celiac disease, Paget’s disease, or multiple myeloma, if any of these disorders are suspected
+- Other blood tests to check for certain diseases, such as celiac disease, Paget’s disease, or multiple myeloma, if any of these diseases are possible

-- if you need surgery to repair your fracture, additional blood tests and X-rays may also be ordered
+- Additional blood tests and X-rays may also be ordered if surgery is needed

-If the x-ray did not show a fracture but your healthcare provider still thinks you might have one, you may be asked to undergo other tests and imaging scans such as:
+If the x-ray does not show a fracture but your healthcare provider still thinks you might have one, other imaging tests may be necessary such as: